 Coronavirus stimulus: Tax tips for self-employed people and small business owners

-The instant asset write-off threshold has been increased from $30,000 to $150,000.
-In addition, access to the write-off has been expanded to include businesses with an aggregated annual turnover of less than $500 million (up from $50 million) until June 30, 2020.
+The $30,000 quick asset write-off threshold has been raised to $150,000.
+Additionally, until June 30, 2020, enterprises having an aggregate annual turnover of less than $500 million (up from $50 million) are eligible for the write-off.

 Amongst the items small businesses could look to purchase are:

 - Computer equipment, including laptops, tablets and printers;

 - Premises fit-out, including office furniture, works of art and TVs;

 It’s important to note that there’s another proposal that allows for a 50 percent asset write-off.

 Businesses with annual revenues of less than $500 million will be permitted to deduct half of the cost of a qualifying asset at the time of installation, with standard depreciation rules applicable to the remaining cost.